i Brazil's economic history

 The Brazilian Arbitration Law provides for two kinds of arbitration agreements, both in writing: the arbitration clause (the parties to an agreement elect to submit to arbitration any controversies arising from it) and the arbitration commitment (the parties agree to submit a specific dispute to arbitration).

-The arbitration commitment may be entered into by the parties either in court or out of court, by means of a public or private instrument (to be also executed by two witnesses) and must indicate:
+The arbitration commitment may be entered into by the parties either in court or out of court, by means of a public or private instrument (to be executed also by two witnesses) and must indicate:

-- the parties' names and personal data;
+a the parties' names and personal data;

-- the arbitrators' names and personal data or a reference to the institution that shall appoint them;
+b the arbitrators' names and personal data or a reference to the institution that shall appoint them;

 - the subject matter of the dispute; and